UN Women USA Gulf Coast

 The Gulf Coast Chapter of UN Women USA works to support UN Women in its mission towards gender equality and the empowerment of women.
 We do three things:

 - Fundraise to support the valuable programs of UN Women

 The Gulf Coast Chapter, founded in 1993 and based in Sarasota, Fla., is one of the largest U.S. Chapters.
 Through the volunteer work of our dedicated members, sponsors, and supporters, we raise community awareness about critical issues and funds for UN Women.
-And we find joy and richness in coming together for diverse activities.
+We create a broad range of educational and engaging events to fill this mission, such as:

 - our yearly Through Women's Eyes International Film Festival, which, after more than 20 years, is probably our best known event.
 Our festival, which is currently virtual, educates audiences about equality and supports the work of female film directors, writers, and producers who are vastly underrepresented in mainstream film and media.

 - our annual Walk to End Violence, during which we engage with individual and teams all over the US -- and the world -- to bring attention to the unique problem of violence against women and girls;